enchf/fraud-check/README.md

 Also a `/health` endpoint is provided to test if the application is running.

 To run the test, use Gradle as `gradle clean test`.
-If you use IntelliJ, make sure you set the System Variable `spring.profiles.active` to `dev`.
+If you use IntelliJ, make sure you add `-Dspring.profiles.active=dev` in the VM options of Running configurations.

 ## Changelog